fugu-chop/launch_school/rb139_assessment/questions_to_address.md

 `time_logger` returns `nil` (due to the `puts` method call) and outputs a string indicating how long it takes for the provided block to return by subtracting `prior_time` from `end_time`.
 The `time_logger` method is generic in that it doesn't require a block to return a specific value or do a specific thing, but still retains it's core functionality (displaying how long the block took to execute), irrespective of what the block does or returns.

-_Deferring implementation code to the method's caller_.
-Blocks can be flexible in what they return, so it is possible to write generic methods that accept a block that will change in functionality depending on what the block returns.
+Blocks are also useful when we want to _defer implementation code to the method's caller_.
+Blocks can be flexible in what they return, so it is possible to write generic methods that accept a block, that can change output depending on what the block returns.
 Thus, blocks allow us to write generic methods that can do different things based on the block's return value, adding significant flexibility to that generic method.

 An example of deferring implementation code to the method's caller might be:
 ```ruby